 Most umbrella policies typically extend coverage on exposures — or covered events — that are identified in a given underlying policy.
 You can also purchase an endorsement to your umbrella, adding protection to uninsured and underinsured coverage on your underlying vehicle policy.
 If you’ve got coverage questions, be sure to talk to your agent about how your specific umbrella policy works.

 Umbrella coverage might cost you as little as $150 – $300 per year, or around $15 – $30 per month, with American Family Insurance.
 And for that, you’ll typically get around $1,000,000 in coverage above your base policy’s limit.
 While costs will vary by region and other underwriting factors, it's a small price to pay for real peace of mind.

 If you feel more protection is needed, additional umbrella coverage is available in other increments.

 Get the Umbrella Coverage You Need Today

 With so much on the line, having the right umbrella insurance coverage in place can really help to protect your financial future.
-As more and more households are participating daily in social media and picking up recreational vehicles, the need for a strong umbrella policy has never been greater.
+As more and more households use social media on a daily basis, and purchasing recreational vehicles, the need for a strong umbrella policy has never been greater.